konveyor/move2kube-ui/README.md

 An UI for interacting with [Move2Kube API](https://github.com/konveyor/move2kube-api).

-## Bringing up Move2Kube UI
+## Starting the UI

-1. Run `docker-compose up`
+1. Build the UI image: `make cbuild`
+2. This uses docker and runs everything inside a single container using the UI image: `make crun`
-1. Access the UI in `http://localhost:8080/`.
+3. Access the UI at http://localhost:8080

 For Helm chart and Operator checkout [Move2Kube Operator](https://github.com/konveyor/move2kube-operator).

-## Starting the UI

-### Production environments

-Use one of these three options:

--   `make cbuild`

-    Build the UI image.

--   `make crun`

-    This uses docker and runs everything inside a single container using the UI image.

 ## Discussion